Test At Least Twice a Year

 While doing this, you can take an extra step and see how effective your smoke alarms are.
 While testing each smoke detector, get another person in the household to stand in a different room.
 This will ensure that the alarm is working and that it’s audible in different areas of your home.

 It’s a good idea to check these alarms at least twice per year.
 If any of your detectors are not working then replace the batteries and test them again.
-If they are still unresponsive, then replacing the detector should be your next step.
+If they are still unresponsive, replacing the detector should be your next step.

 In addition, you should be replacing your detectors every five to six years, so try to keep a record of how old your detectors are.
 You never know when you’ll need them to perform, so take some time to make sure all CO and smoke detectors are working.